->Lower thermal wavelengths can get mixed with reflected solar energy (3-5 microns).

-Night-time is preferred to avoid shadowing (topographic / clouds) and solar heating.
+- >Lower thermal wavelengths can get mixed with the small amount of reflected solar energy (3-5 microns). - >Night-time is preferred to avoid shadowing (topographic / clouds) and solar heating.

-The larger the pixel area, the finer temperature differences can be detected. ....
-Temperature resolution can be as fine as $0.1^{\circ}$ C.

->pixel size is larger (courser resolution), than for reflected bands .... as there is less energy to capture (only outgoing radiation)
+- The larger the pixel area, the finer temperature differences can be detected. ....
+Temperature resolution can be as fine as 0.1° C. - pixel size is larger (courser resolution), than for reflected bands .... as there is less energy to capture (only outgoing radiation)